Adelaide Central Market: 21st century

+In 2015, the huge Father Christmas statue the previously adorned John Martin's and David Jones in Rundle Mall was mounted on the Grote St exterior wall of the market.

+The Coles Supermarket was closed in 2022 and demolition commenced.
+Construction of a hotel, the Treehouse Hotel, will take place in 2023, as part of a $400 million Market Square development.
+The will include a commercial component (2025), retail development (2026), and housing (2025–2026).
+Treehouse Hotel is a brand owned by SH Hotels & Resorts, with Treehouse Hotel London being the first to open in November 2019.
+The Adelaide one will be the first in Australia, but it is also expanding to Manchester, California, and Florida.

 Central Market Precinct

 Including the main Central Market building, the Central Market Precinct is composed of five separately managed areas.

 Adelaide Central Market

-The Market itself holds over 76 stalls in a single undercover area.
+The market itself holds over 76 stalls in a single undercover area.
 The Market is owned by the City of Adelaide and is managed by the Adelaide Central Market Authority (a subsidiary and statutory authority of the City of Adelaide), which also manages the car park above the entire precinct.

 Central Market Arcade

 Originally known as Victoria Square Arcade, the Central Market Arcade is located to the immediate east of the Central Market.
 The current arcade was constructed following the redevelopment of the market proper and was opened by then Premier David Tonkin on 3 November 1982; it houses over 60 specialty shops.
 Privately owned from its construction, the City of Adelaide assumed ownership of the arcade in September 2018 when the building's ground lease expired and began plans to completely redevelop the site into a new arcade topped with a mixed-use tower.